miyazakh/esp-idf/examples/protocols/tls_server/README.md

 >>>>>>> Added README.md
 =======
 1. make menuconfig(only first time), this creates build folder
-2. set ssid and password that you want to connect
+2. set ssid and password that you want to connect(under "Example Configuration --->"
 3. go build folder
 >>>>>>> Added TLS13 settings into user_settings.h
 4. cmake .., and then make flash to write a elf file into the device.